kitakkun/Bottotto/README.md

 - read aloud messages written in a specific text channel.
 - manage temporal private text channels.
 - and more...

+## Important Notices

+**This project is no longer maintained** as it contains **too many bugs**.
+I think it will be so difficult to fix all of them, so I finally decided to archive this repository.

+However, my dreams to create powerful discord bot is never ruined!
+I'm currently porting Bottotto by using JDA(Java Discord API).
+If you are interested in it, please check 'kottotto' repository.

+My new project, kottotto is <a href="https://github.com/kitakkun/kottotto/">here</a> :D

 ## Features
 ### Temporal Private Text Channel